ncdc/kcp-glbc/argocd-glbc-plugin/README.md

 ## Development

 * Make changes to plugin.go
-* Rebuild the plugin binary with `make argocd-cmp-plugin`
+* Rebuild the plugin binary with `make argocd-build-plugin`

 Note that the plugin binary is built for linux x86-64.
 The binary is mounted from the host into the argocd-repo-server pod, where it gets executed by the argocd-cmp-server.